 Without firsthand knowledge of what assisted living communities are and the type of services they provide, it’s easy to assume the wrong thing — that a residence in assisted living is the same as being in a nursing home, for instance.
 This article addresses the common myths associated with assisted living and will give you current, fact-based information about assisted living communities today.
 And once you and your loved one conclude that assisted living services may be the best solution for your family, you’ll need an efficient way of finding and evaluating communities in your area.
 This article can help with that research and provide a list of important questions to answer before making your choice.
 And even after you’ve found what you believe will be the right assisted living community for your loved one, you’ll want to refer to these five tips to help them ease the transition.

 Choosing assisted living at The Ridge Senior Living

 The Ridge Senior Living communities are well versed in helping families navigate the challenges of moving parents to assisted living.
 Each of our communities in Holladay and Salt Lake City, Utah; and Lakewood, Colorado, empowers assisted living residents to expand their opportunities and maximize independence.
 Having one’s own spacious, pet-friendly apartment can help make this next stage of life the most fulfilling yet.
 Please call us at 1-877-894-9008 to arrange your personal tour.

-Hear from Randy about the importance of socialization and why he was glad he moved into senior living.
+Hear from Andy about the importance of socialization and why he was glad he moved into senior living.